notwaldorf/tiny-care-terminal/README.md

   - `TTC_UPDATE_INTERVAL`, set this to change the update frequency in minutes, default is 20 minutes.
   - `TTC_TERMINAL_TITLE` -- set this to false if you don't want the terminal title to be changed on startup.

+##### Configure the Say-box

+There are almost endless variation of ASCII art images supported.
+You can select an existing image from the [cowsay library](https://github.com/piuccio/cowsay/tree/master/cows) just by defining a filename ending with ".cow".
+So e.g. `vader.cow` or `bunny.cow` would be two possible options.
+Also the [ansi-art](https://github.com/gauravchl/ansi-art) library is supported.
+In addition to the [existing](https://github.com/gauravchl/ansi-art/tree/master/src/arts) colorful images you can create your own image by using the [webapp](https://gauravchl.github.io/ansi-art/webapp/) and download the result.
+After downloading the ANSI-File you can just supply it's absolute path to render it within box. (eg: `TTC_SAY_BOX='/Users/om/desktop/cat.ansi'`)

+In addintion to this libraries the following types are supported: `bunny`, `llama`, `cat`, `yeoman`

 #### Set up Twitter API keys